michaelxliao/csc362-proj-Fall23-ambiguous-declaration/mission_and_objectives/mission.md

 The purpose of the database is to allow for insightful connections within the library's wealth of multimedia materials. <- too specific like an objective

-## Candidate Statement
-The purpose of the database is to maintain the data required for the library's operations and services for the community.

 ### Notes
 - deeper exploration of library data